QuaCaTeam/quaca/docs/tutorials/newfeature.md

 # Implement a new feature
-For now we have played around with the main functions and executables.
 In this tutorial we will add a new feature to QuaCa, more specifically a new permittivity.
-We want to implement a simple Lorentz model of the form
+We want to implement a Lorentz model of the form
 $$
 \varepsilon(\omega) = \varepsilon_{\infty} - \frac{\alpha_0 \omega_0^2}{\omega_0^2 - \omega^2 - i \omega \gamma}.
 $$